Part of the Snowmad Sassy Business Corner: quick, blunt marketing lessons for wedding venues that want more inquiries and less nonsense.

 Here’s the hard truth:

-• Your couples don’t care about your wedding
+• Your couples do not care about your wedding.

 • Your entire wedding gallery